GEN-8001 Take Control of your PhD Journey: From (p)reflection to Publishing - 2 ECTS

 - Select and use scientific databases for advanced literature searches.

-- Build advanced searches, using operators (AND, OR, NOT) and search history.
+- Build complex literature searches, using operators (AND, OR, NOT) and search history.

 - Evaluate and select suitable publication channels for own research.

 - Find and use repositories for archiving text (publications/manuscripts) and research data.

 - Structure and document research data in line with good academic practice.

 - Disseminate academic work in line with current publication trends and requirements.

 - Communicate with peers and the larger scholarly community about the concept of transparency of science.